 Most of top attractions in London can always be checked in just a couple of days.
 But if you don’t have any time to spare, the city has a lot of good deals on transportation too.
 Make the most of it.

 You probably heard about the famous Oyster Travel-card before.
 It’s worth it when moving around by tube because it’s cheaper than buying individual tickets.
 Plus, it works as an investment if you visit the city frequently.

 Travelling by train can save you time and money as well.
-Plus, getting online to find useful deals such as best trains going to London Bridge is not rocket science, right?
+Plus, getting online to find useful deals such as the best trains going to London Bridge is not rocket science, right?